-Secrets of Nature were not the only natural history films made during this period: in fact, aside from other films made by other production companies, a number of skilled amateurs set their hands to the practice of ciné-biology.
-The Secrets team were also involved in a number of other film projects, including educational films covering a number of different subjects.
+Secrets of Nature were not the only natural history films made during this period: in fact, aside from films made by other production companies, a number of skilled amateurs set their hands to the practice of ciné-biology.
+The Secrets team were also involved in several other projects, including educational films covering a number of different subjects.
 This section outlines some of these films, with an emphasis on those which are available to view online.
 Some of these videos are from the excellent BFI Player, which is unfortunately only available to view in the UK.

 The Birth of A Flower (1910).
 By F. Percy Smith for Charles Urban

 The Acrobatic Fly (1910).
 By F. Percy Smith for Charles Urban.

 St. Kilda, its Birds and People (1908).
 By Oliver Pike.

 Studies in Animal Motion (1922).
 Edited by Peter Chalmers Mitchell.

 Somersetshire Dairy Farming (1937).
 From the Regional Geography series.
 Directed by Mary Field.

 London Pigeon (1940).
 Directed by Mary Field.
 One of several films made by Field about urban birdlife.

 Heredity in Man (1937).
 Presented by Julian Huxley, directed by J. V. Durden.
 A film advocating eugenics.
 Sponsored by the Eugenics Society.
 Warning: this is, for many people, an upsetting film to watch.

 The Fly (1926).
 Public Health film for Bermondsey Borough Council.